SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/10-launcher.md

 A launcher contains:

 1. an [Environment](environment), which defines the software packages and libraries used by the session or job, and
-2. a default resource class (see [Resource Pools & Classes](resource-pools-and-classes)), which determines the availabler compute resources.
+2. a default resource class (see [Resource Pools & Classes](resource-pools-and-classes)), which determines the available compute resources.

 For a Job launcher, you also configure a **job command** that defines what runs when the job is submitted.

 Project's launchers are usable to everyone who can see the project.
 Anyone with access to the project can launch a session, submit a job, or start an app from a launcher.

-However, the sessions you launch and the jobs you submit are only accessible to you and are not shared across users — an app is the exception, since it is public and shared by the whole project (see [App](app)).
+However, the sessions you launch and the jobs you submit are only accessible to you and are not shared across users.
+An app is the exception, since it is public and shared by the whole project (see [App](app)).

 ## Next steps